 How To Take N-Acetyl L-Tyrosine?
+(NALT)

 L-Tyrosine is highly effective at improving cognition in situations involving intense stress.
 A robust body of research indicates that L-Tyrosine prevents cognitive decline in these situations.
 Furthermore, studies show that it enhances memory, increases cognitive flexibility, and improves mental performance under stress and cognitive demand.